FeesWizard

 Cheapest brokers in Europe: frequently asked questions

-Is Scalable Capital available across the EU?
+Is Trading 212 available across the EU?

 Which broker is cheapest for buying ETFs in Europe?

 For a European investor buying UCITS ETFs, the deciding cost is usually the currency-conversion (FX) fee rather than commission, because most large EU platforms already offer commission-free ETF dealing.
-On our regular profile — €1,000 a trade, 24 trades a year, converting currency — Scalable Capital came out cheapest at about $24 a year, chiefly because it charges no FX fee.
+On our regular profile — a €50,000 portfolio, €6,000 added a year across 24 trades, converting currency — Trading 212 came out cheapest at about €9.00 a year, chiefly because it charges just 0.15% on conversions.
 Note that UCITS ETFs (not US-domiciled ETFs, which most EU brokers cannot offer to retail clients under PRIIPs rules) are what you will actually be buying — the cost comparison here still holds.

 Is payment for order flow (PFOF) banned in the EU?